grasshopper1/Opinion/README.md

 ##### Google-charts API

-To use the google-charts API in a different layout as the default layout, you must include the following code in the layout file.
+ * To use the google-charts API in a different layout as the default layout, include the following code in the layout file, by using

     ```ruby
     <%= javascript_include_tag '//www.google.com/jsapi', 'chartkick' %>